Bungalow64/SlowFox/src/SlowFox.UnitTestMocks.xUnit/README.md

     }
 }
 ```

-> For NUnit and MSTest, the mocks are instantiated in a `Setup` and `Init` method respectively, instead of in a constructor

 You can call `Create()` in your tests to get the object to test, and you can reference the mock objects to set up any pre-defined responses, or to perform validation: